2022 Oklahoma House of Representatives election: General election

+District 89

-House District 89 has been vacant since January 2022 after incumbent Jose Cruz resigned.
+House District 89 had been vacant since January 2022 after incumbent Jose Cruz resigned.

-Since only Democratic candidates filed for district 89, the Democratic primary on June 28 was the de facto general election.
-Arturo Alonso won the Democratic Primary for the open seat, defeating Chris Bryant and Christian Zapata in the primary.
+Since only Democratic candidates filed for District 89, the Democratic primary on June 28 was the de facto general election.
+Arturo Alonso won the Democratic primary for the open seat, defeating Chris Bryant and Christian Zapata in the primary.

-Democratic Primary
+Democratic primary

 Only registered Democrats or Independents may vote in the Democratic primary under Oklahoma's semi-closed primary system.